jbhirwa/Mandelbrot-Fractol-/README.md

 		corresponding to it.

-	2	In "julia explore" using the arrows changes the real imaginery part pf the constant.
+	2	In "julia explore" using the arrows changes the real and imaginery part of the constant.

 	3	To reset, press the corresponding number.